 Lawful Good and Lawful Neutral characters both uphold the Law and follow it to the letter however they do it with very different moral intentions.

 A Lawful Good character upholds the law because they believe in its ability to achieve good in society.
-However, if they are forced into a situation where following the Law will not result in Good for people, the Lawful Good character may choose to side with Good and break the Law to do it.
+However, if they are in a situation where following the Law will not result in Good for people, the Lawful Good character may choose to side with Good and break the Law to do it.

 A Lawful Neutral character will never break the Law in the name of Good or Evil.
 They simply enforce it without any moral judgement of their own.
 They believe that with well defined Law and Order, there is no need for individuals to bring in their own judgement on what is good or evil.
 The law is the law.